EpicEricEE/typst-equate/README.md

 ### Shared Alignment Points

 In some cases, you may want to interrupt a multi-line equation with a paragraph of text or other elements.
 To ensure that equations after the interruption maintain alignment with the previous ones, you can use the `share-align` function to create a shared alignment block.
 This will make all block equations within the block share their alignment points.
+Any nested shared alignment blocks will be treated as separate blocks and will not share alignment points with the parent block or with each other.

 ### Scoped Usage